William James Beal: Germination experiment

 In 1879 Beal started one of the longest-running experiments in botany.
 He filled 20 bottles with a mixture of sand and seeds, with each bottle containing 50 seeds from 21 species of plant.
 Then the bottles were buried, their necks pointing down to exclude water.
 The goal of the experiment was to unearth one of the bottles every five years, plant the seeds, and observe the number that would sprout.
 Later caretakers extended the experiment by opening a bottle once every decade, and later, every two decades.

 A bottle was unearthed in 2000, and 2 of the 21 plant species sprouted.

 The experiment is still running, with the bottles buried on the campus of Michigan State University.
 The end of the study is due in 2100.

-The most recent bottle was unearthed on April 15, 2021.
+The latest test occurred in 2021, after a delay caused by the COVID-19 pandemic.

 Published works

 He was the author of The New Botany (1882), Grasses of North America (1887), Seed Dispersal (1898) and History of Michigan Agricultural College (1915).